oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 ﻿# `TensorFlow HelloWorld` Sample
 TensorFlow* is a widely-used machine learning framework in the deep learning arena, demanding efficient computational resource utilization.
 To take full advantage of Intel® architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel® Deep Neural Networks (Intel® DNNL) primitives.
-This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow enables Intel® DNNL calls by default.
+This sample demonstrates how to train an example neural network and shows how Intel® Optimization for TensorFlow* enables Intel® DNNL calls by default.

 | Optimized for                       | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | Intel® Xeon® Scalable processor family or newer
 | Software                          | Intel® oneAPI AI Analytics Toolkit
-| What you will learn               | How to get started to use Intel optimization for TensorFlow*
+| What you will learn               | How to get started to use Intel Optimization for TensorFlow*
 | Time to complete                  | 10 minutes

 ## Purpose